 However, in the unfortunate event that you do find yourself in circumstances where you are facing enforcement by HMRC for VAT Security, APNs, Loan Charges or (and more commonly) for outstanding PAYE/NIC or VAT then early engagement is critical and your options are as follows:

-At Francis Wilks & Jones we have considerable experience dealing with HMRC and assisting all businesses and Directors with the above matters, particularly where you or your company are facing insolvency proceedings.
+At Francis Wilks & Jones we have considerable experience dealing with HMRC and assisting all businesses owners and directors with the above matters, particularly where you or your company are facing insolvency proceedings.